numanasim/Odd-Even/README.md

-Simple projects using python programming.
+Simple projects using Python programming.